sc0v0ne/LearnAI/ml/pandas.md

 Dask provides the high-performance implementation of the function that parallelizes the implementation across all the cores of the CPU.

-Dask provides API similar to Pandas and Numpycwhich makes it easy for developers to switch between the libraries.
+Dask provides API similar to Pandas and Numpy which makes it easy for developers to switch between the libraries.

 ```py
     import dask.dataframe as dd